topos-theory/topos-theory.github.io/_posts/2015-12-02-deep-neural-decision-forests.md

 * The output of a deep NDF is the weighted sum of each probability vector $$\pi_i$$ with its routing probability

-As such, the network output is a soft attention over a constant set of probability vectors where that attention happens to be computed with a tree.
+As such, the network output is a form of soft attention over a constant (but optimized) set of probability vectors where that attention happens to be computed with a tree.
 The $$d_i$$ are trained using regular gradient descent while the optimal probability vectors can be solved using convex optimization before each epoch.

 # Top Thoughts